nrwl/nx/docs/shared/getting-started/intro.md

 Nx is similar.
 The core of Nx is generic, simple, and unobtrusive.
 Nx plugins, although very useful for many projects, are completely optional.

-Most examples on this site use Nx plugins.
+Most examples on this site use Nx plugins (integrated repo style).
 It's just easier to demonstrate many features Nx offers when Nx generates all the boilerplate.
-However, the vast majority of the features will work the same way in a workspace with no plugins.
+However, the vast majority of the features will work the same way in a workspace with no plugins (package-based repo).

+Here's a deep dive on [Integrated Repos vs. Package-Based Repos](/concepts/integrated-vs-package-based)

 ## Getting Started